DoctorMcKay/node-steam-user/README.md

 verification code.
 Once you have that code, call this again with your `password`, `newEmail`, and `code`.

 If you have a Mobile Authenticator (2FA) enabled on your account, then for the second request you will need to include your current 2FA code as `twoFactorCode`.
-If you don't and `needsSmsCode` was `true` in the callback to the first request, then Steam has sent a verification code in an SMS to your phone.
+If you don't and `requiresSmsCode` was `true` in the callback to the first request, then Steam has sent a verification code in an SMS to your phone.
 In this case, you need to provide that code as `smsCode` in the second request.

-`needsSmsCode` may still be `true` in the callback to the second request.
+`requiresSmsCode` may still be `true` in the callback to the second request.
 In this case, simply ignore it.
 If you received no `err`, then your email was changed.
 The [`emailInfo`](#emailinfo-1) event will be emitted when your email changes.

 **Changing your account's email will start a 5-day trading cooldown.**